jolespin/nf-bioinformatics-modules/README.md

 ## Overview

-nf-modules is a command-line tool for managing NextFlow bioinformatics modules from the [nf-modules repository](https://github.com/jolespin/nf-modules).
-It provides simple commands to list available modules and fetch them for use in your NextFlow workflows.
-Many of these modules are modifications from [`nf-core`](https://github.com/nf-core/modules/).
-For official `nf-core` modules, please use `nf-core` cli.
+`nf-modules` is a command-line tool for managing `NextFlow` bioinformatics modules.
+It provides simple commands to list available modules and fetch them for use in your `NextFlow` workflows.
+Many of these modules are modifications from `nf-core`.
+For official `nf-core` modules, please use https://github.com/nf-core.

 ## Installation